 Caption: the network of attitudes toward inequality.
 Variables are represented as nodes, which are connected by weighted and signed edges.
 Nodes are colored according to their theoretical classification in perceptions, beliefs, and judgments about inequality.
-The circular shape around each node plots the partition of its variance that was explained by the model.
+The circular shape around each node plots the partition of its variance that is explained by the model.
 Ties are indicative of the unique variance shared between each item pair.
 Their width is proportional to the strength of the corresponding associations.
 Blue edges represent positive linear influences, red negative ones.

-Description of mgm

 Figure 1 shows the network of attitudes toward inequality in the U.S. Nodes of the mgm represent the 22 perceptions, beliefs, and judgments, and are colored according to membership to these categories.
 Edges are indicative of the unique variance shared between each item pair and are interpretable as partial correlation or regression coefficients.
 The network is visualized with a force-directed layout (Fruchterman & Reingold, 1991), with blue (red) weighted edges indicating positive (negative) associations, and circular shapes around each attitude displaying the portion of its explained variance.
 Attitudes toward inequality are integrated into a single belief system in the U.S., as the network shows a single component.
 This means U.S. citizens can organize their beliefs about inequality, taxation, redistribution, and wages in a single mental structure.
 The strongest positive associations in the model are those between race and sex, people and connec, and ineq_p and redis_p.
 The strongest negative associations in the network are those between work and bribes, redis_p and resp, and between family and work.
 Indeed, there are strong and positive partial correlations between perceiving individuals’ race and sex (bootstrapped x̄race-sex = 0.359; bootstrapped CI = 0.302, – 0.423) and knowing the right people and having political connections (x̄people-connec = 0.331; CI = 0.287, 0.387]) as important factors for determining personal success.
 In the same vein, those who hold critical perceptions of income inequality are more likely to believe in public redistribution (x̄ineq_p-redis_p = 0.331; CI = 0.287, 0.387).
 Importantly, respondents seem at least partially able to differentiate between individualist and structuralist explanations of inequality, as -on the one hand- they perceive either hard work or bribes (x̄work-bribes = -0.115; CI = -0.182, -0.058), or -on the other hand- hard work and coming from a wealthy family, to be important sources of social and economic inequalities (x̄work-family = -0.047; CI = -0.092, -0.001).
 Moreover, believing in public redistribution increases the likelihood of rejecting a job’s responsibility as an acceptable pay criterion (x̄redis_p-resp = -0.051; CI = -0.094, -0.012).